dzy3/KCD/README.md

 ## Citation

-If you find this repository useful, please cite our paper
+If you find this repository useful, please consider citing our paper, thanks.
 ```
 @article{li2022knowledge,
   title={Knowledge Condensation Distillation},